proycon/foliadocserve/README.rst

-**NOTE: This documentation describes a newer version than currently implemented!!**
+**NOTE: This documentation describes a newer version than currently implemented and is a draft for the new implementation!!**

 *****************************************
 FoLiA Document Server